aws-samples/aws-cdk-intro-workshop/workshop/content/60-go/30-hello-cdk/200-lambda.md

    scope of _current_ construct, which means you'll usually just want to pass `this` for the first argument.
 Make a habit out of it.
 2. __`id`__: the second argument is the __local identity__ of the construct.
-   It's an ID that has to be unique amongst constructs within the same scope.
+   It's an ID that has to be unique amongst construct within the same scope.
 The CDK uses this identity to calculate the CloudFormation [Logical ID](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html) for each resource defined within this scope. *To read more about IDs in the CDK, see the* [CDK user manual](https://docs.aws.amazon.com/cdk/latest/guide/identifiers.html#identifiers_logical_ids).
 3. __`props`__: the last (sometimes optional) argument is always a set of initialization properties.
 Those are specific to each construct.
-For example, the `lambda.Function` construct accepts properties like `runtime`, `code` and `handler`.
+For example, the `awslambda.NewFunction` construct accepts properties like `runtime`, `code` and `handler`.
 You can explore the various options using your IDE's auto-complete or in the [online documentation](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-lambda-readme.html).